wp-plugins/rs-members/readme.txt

 RS-members is a powerful membership plug-in.
 You will be able to store and protect different types of posts, pages, downloadable
 files, audio-video files by using this plug-in.
 Even you will able to protect and store important content within those files
 using this plug-in.

-Currently “Firstname”, “Lastname”, “username”, “password”, “confirm password” fields are given in the admin panel of this plug-in.
+Currently Firstname,Lastname,username,password,confirm password fields are given in the admin panel of this plug-in.
 You can create your own registration field and can add, edit, delete any of them later on according to your need.
 Changing the
 Field order is simple with a drag-and-drop interface.
 RS-member plug-in can be used with different themes.